hauntsaninja/pyp/FAQ.md

 #### The output of `--explain` is a little weirdly formatted

-Try running with Python 3.9 or later!
-The AST unparser that the standard library includes in 3.9 and later fixes a lot of formatting nits that are present in third party AST unparsers.

-You can also pipe the output of `pyp --explain` to an autoformatter like [black](https://github.com/psf/black):
+You can pipe the output of `pyp --explain` to an autoformatter like [black](https://github.com/psf/black):

 ```
 $ pyp --explain x | black --quiet -